bmazzarol/Icicle/Icicle.Docs/articles/when-all.md

 ## Windowing

-The @Icicle.TaskScope.WhenAll supports a `windowSize` parameter that will enforce at most `windowSize` tasks are started at the same time,
+The <xref:Icicle.TaskScope.WhenAll> supports a `windowSize` parameter that will enforce at most `windowSize` tasks are started at the same time,